Bluetooth Low Energy beacon: Advertising

+Authentication

+WebAuthn Hybrid Transport with cloud-assisted Bluetooth Low Energy (caBLE) allowed roaming authenticators such as smartphones to authenticate with WebAuthn credential (known as passkey), Bluetooth Low Energy is used as proximity check between roaming authenticators and client (such as personal computers).

 Notification and interaction

 Beacons can be associated with the artpieces in a museum to encourage further interaction.
 For example, a notification can be sent to user's mobile device when user is in the proximity to a particular artpiece.
 By sending user the notification, user is alerted with the artpiece in his proximity, and if user indicates their further interest, a specific app can be installed to interact with the encountered artpiece.

 In general, a native app is needed for a mobile device to interact with the beacon if the beacon uses iBeacon protocol; whereas if Eddystone is employed, user can interact with the artpiece through a physical web URL broadcast by the Eddystone.

 Indoor navigation

 Indoor positioning with beacons falls into three categories.
 Implementations with many beacons per room, implementations with one beacon per room, and implementations with a few beacons per building.
 Indoor navigation with Bluetooth is still in its infancy but attempts have been made to find a working solution.